 - Is your organization held back by a data engineering bottleneck, while less-technical stakeholders are blocked from contributing by a high barrier to entry?

-- Are you building a distributed data mesh and are seeking a tool to help with orchestration?
+- Are you implementing a new data architecture framework, like a distributed data mesh and are seeking a tool to help with orchestration?

 These characteristics set Flow apart from other data integration workflows and address the pain points listed above.